 Our earliest drop off begins at 8:30 a.m.

-If someone else is picking up your child, you must include them on the pick up authorization form.
+If someone else is picking up your child, you must include them on the pick-up authorization form.
 Please tell us when someone other than the "usual caregiver" will be picking up your child from school.
-Inform any caregivers to bring picture ID to ensure they are authorized to pick-up your child.
+Inform any caregivers to bring a picture ID to ensure they are authorized to pick up your child.
 No one under the age of 18 may escort a child from CCP.

 Do you have an immunization policy?

-Yes we do.
-We follow North Carolina state policy on this matter.
-Children should be immunized against: diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps, rubella, and Haemophilus Influenzae Type B (HIB.)
+Yes, we do.
+Children should be immunized against diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps, rubella, and Haemophilus Influenzae Type B (HIB.)

 Can my child bring special toys into the classroom?